ryanfitton/website-check-monitor/README.md

 ##License
-The license for this plugin is [Creative Commons: Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).
+The license for this software is [Creative Commons: Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).

 This means you can Share and Redistribute in any medium or form.
 You can Adapt the code to suit your needs, and build in new code.
-The plugin can be used personally or commercially.
+The software can be used personally or commercially.

 You must give attribution to the original author ([Ryan Fitton](https://ryanfitton.co.uk)).
 You can give attribution by including my name and linking to my website: [https://ryanfitton.co.uk](https://ryanfitton.co.uk) within the top of the monitoring PHP code.